zarldev/goenums/README.md

 	},
 }

-// invalidPlanet is an invalid sentinel value for Planet var invalidPlanet = Planet{}

 // allSlice returns a slice of all enum values.
 // This method is useful for iterating over all enum values in a loop. func (p planetsContainer) allSlice() []Planet {